MicrosoftDocs/Viva/Viva/connections/use-feed-web-part-for-viva-connections.md

 # Use the Feed web part for Viva Connections

-The Feed web part is designed to collect and display content from sources across SharePoint, Yammer, and Stream (on SharePoint) into a single viewing experience.
-Each users’ Feed will look different because content displayed in the web part is personalized to the viewer based on the SharePoint sites and Yammer communities that they follow.
+The Feed web part is designed to collect and display content from sources across SharePoint, Viva Engage, and Stream (on SharePoint) into a single viewing experience.
+Each users’ Feed will look different because content displayed in the web part is personalized to the viewer based on the SharePoint sites and Viva Engage communities that they follow.
 [Learn more about where content in the Feed comes from](/viva/connections/faqs-viva-connections-feed).

 > [!NOTE]
 > - The Feed web part is not supported in IE11.